 As the ACE of fruits (and an MVP in guacamole), avocados have caught the world by storm as a rich source of nutrients with versatile cooking value.
-It’s no wonder that dogs and pets everywhere want to get in on the goods—our product line first flourished in the 1980s, when a California avocado farmer proposed a partnership after discovering how much his own dogs loved avocados.
+It’s no wonder that dogs and pets everywhere want to get in on the goods—our product line first flourished in the 1980s, when an avocado farmer proposed a partnership after discovering how much his own dogs loved avocados.

 Despite the raving reviews from our company’s furry founders, there has been some debate in pet health circles surrounding the question: can dogs eat avocado?
 Read on to discover for yourself the safety and health benefits of avocados for dogs.